 When I was working my corporate job I found it really hard to find time to be creative.
 Frankly, it was difficult just to get to the grocery store, never mind the craft store.

 If I did make it to Michael's or Joanne's, the sheer number of choices overwhelmed me, and I sometimes left in defeat.
-Offering curated kits is my attempt to solve this problem and let you just get started making.
+Offering a few curated kits is my attempt to solve this problem and let you just get started making.
 You know, the fun part.

 Maybe you'd like to host your own Wine & Crafts Day / Girls Night In?